It is cold and snowy out. Down coats are for sale. And on various online forums, people are asking for good jackets around town AND for outdoor use.

 Part of it is an aesthetic choice: I don’t want to look like I am about to put someone on belay on an isolated mountain top when I am simply getting the groceries.
 Outdoor GuyTM is not a character I need to play at all times.

 Part of it is practical: My outdoor clothing gets worn out a bit, becomes dirty, patched, scruffy and so on.
 It is clothing I use regularly.
 My beater down coat has a nice patch of Kenyon tape, the nylon pants have some ground in canyon dirt, a Boulder hipster down coat with its ultra-thin nylon shell has a small tear in the sleeve and the 100 weight fleece is faded from many days out in the winter sun.
 And so on.
 You get the idea.
-Wear this clothing out to dinner with the The Former Wife?
+Wear this clothing out to dinner with a partner?
 Probably would not work….

 In my career, my work clothes tend to blend into “nice clothes”.
 My leisure clothes on the other hand, well, see above.
 I don’t think I spend more money by having some outerwear for town use.
 I figure it is not used as hard so the clothing lasts longer.